rssh/notes/2022_06_05_structured-concurrency-scala-future.md

 Here are implementations of two subsets:
 - [HappyEyeball](https://github.com/rssh/dotty-cps-async/blob/master/jvm/src/test/scala/futureScope/examples/HappyEyeballs2.scala).  here we model choosing of address family and opening connection.
 - [LiteHappyEyeball](https://github.com/rssh/dotty-cps-async/blob/master/jvm/src/test/scala/futureScope/examples/LiteHappyEyeballs.scala) – here we model only connection opening.
-It's interesting because we can compare it with [ZIO-based implementation of Adam Warski:](https://blog.softwaremill.com/happy-eyeballs-algorithm-using-zio-120997ba5152)
+It's interesting because we can compare it with [ZIO-based implementation of Adam Warski:](https://blog.softwaremill.com/happy-eyeballs-algorithm-using-zio-120997ba5152) which implements the same subset.
 (Here, I don't want to say that one style is better than the other: my view of programming styles is not a strong preference of one over another but rather a view of the landscape, where the difference between different places is a part of beauty).

 ### Why I'm writing this now: